Chikungunya Vaccine VLA-1553 Description

 July 7, 2021 - Valneva SE announced that it had been awarded Breakthrough Therapy Designation for its single-shot chikungunya vaccine candidate, VLA1553, by the U.S. FDA.

-July 5, 2021 - Professor Thomas Jelinek, renowned key opinion leader and Medical Director of Berlin Centre for Travel and Tropical Medicine, will present chikungunya disease and results of the Phase 1 study of Valneva’s single-shot chikungunya vaccine candidate VLA1553.
+July 5, 2021 - Professor Thomas Jelinek, renowned key opinion leader and Medical Director of Berlin Centre for Travel and Tropical Medicine, will present chikungunya disease and the Phase 1 study results of Valneva’s single-shot chikungunya vaccine candidate VLA1553.
 To attend the ECCMID conference and participate in Valneva’s symposium, you can register here.

 June 23, 2021 - Valneva confirmed that it expects to announce topline data for the Phase 3 trials of its single-shot chikungunya vaccine candidate this summer (2021).